 - Templates, samples, swipe files, worksheets, quick reference guides, and exercises so you can cement your learning.

-- Instructor feedback on your real-world use case and wireframe as documented in your workbook.
+- Instructor feedback on your use cases, user stories, and wireframes as documented in your workbook.
 (Kept confidential.)

 - Certificate of Completion (provided requirements are met).

-- 8 PDs / CDUs / PDUs / Contact Hours for PMI or IIBA® certification or re-certification.
+- 12 PDs/CDUs/PDUs/Contact Hours for PMI or IIBA® certification or re-certification.

-- 60 days of support with direct email access to our certified instructors.
+- 90 days of support with direct email access to our certified instructors, as well as twice-per-month instructor hours.

 Enroll now – click below to join